 - Way of the Cats Blog: Yet another blog by Pamela Merritt filled with a lot of training and behavioral advice for cat owners.
 Especially useful for multiple cat homes.

 Final thoughts on the best cat training books

 In this article, we listed out twelve popular books for proper upkeep of cats, authored by some of the best trainers and feline behaviorists in the world.
 These books provide invaluable information on how to train your cat throughout its lifetime.
 We also listed out our top five picks, based on the quality of all-round information that these books provide.

 Just like any other pet training materials, no single book is sufficient and you may need a combination of resources- both online and offline to successfully manage your cat to be your beloved pet.

-We hope that you found this article useful.
+We hope that you found this article useful and it would help you pick the best cat training guide or guides for your needs.
 Do let us know your feedback by commenting below.
 Until next time, have a great time with your beloved feline companion!!